The Names of Marijuana

-Humanity gives female names to everything beautiful, often too far beautiful and too far powerful together.
-Think about the magnificent tall ships of the past, the glorious trade clippers, Christopher Columbus fleet, and the name he has given to the first island he has touched in Americas, the most furious hurricanes in Caribbean bear girl’s names so often, and among others — Marijuana which is an obvious combination of TWO girl’s names and they are María and Juana — but why is that, shall we see?.
+Humanity gives female names to everything beautiful and also powerful.
+Like those magnificent tall ships of the past, the fastest trade clippers, the Christopher Columbus’ fleet, and the name he has given to the first island he has touched in Americas, the most furious hurricanes in Caribbean bear girl’s names so often, and among others — Marijuana which is an obvious combination of TWO girl’s names and they are María and Juana.

 The image is a credit to cannabisandspirituality.com

-For sake of bare facts, the other sources state that Marijuana-word arrived to USA even earlier, in late 1800s, and again from the same Mexico where Maria Juana used to be a slang word for both: the recreational cannabis and also for naming a courtisan.
+For sake of bare facts, the other sources state that Marijuana-word arrived to USA even earlier, in late 1800s, and again from the same Mexico where Maria Juana used to be a slang word for both: the recreational cannabis and also for naming a random courtisan.

 María and… Yohana?

-— Marijuana word itself is used relatively freely all around in Latin America, comparing to other countries, no surprise here.
+— Marijuana word itself is used relatively freely all around in Latin America, less encoded into slang comparing to other countries, no surprise here.
 They just sometimes replace “j” (which is “h”-sound in Spanish but even a bit harder than “h”), it becomes Marihuana then, where “h” is a totally silent, always in Spanish, and in written they use both versions, pronounce it as: Mari-uána.

 HANF — Marijuana in German

 Social media suggests Hanf is the popular and common name for weed in Germany, or may be just most polite to be published, it stands for merely “hemp”.
 Honestly I am not mad, at least not mad enough to look for dank in Germany in the street, so having no forking idea how else in a street language it may be called.
-Anyone knows, please comment it.
-I believe Ze Germans have a famous sense of humour and it can be another funny name for marijuana discovered.
+I believe Ze Germans have a famous sense of humour and it must be yet another funny name for marijuana.

-Brazilian and Portuguese – these are very different except for “maconha”
+Brazilian and Portuguese are way different except for “Maconha”

-Yes, classic Portuguese was transformed into Brazilian, they are different much much more than any difference between Spanish and Spanish may exist, or between American and classic English.
-But for marijuana — it’s Maconha in both.
+Yes, classic Portuguese was once transformed into Brazilian, these two are since then so different rather than any difference between Spanish and Spanish or English and English may exist.
+However for marijuana — it’s Maconha in both.
 Keep “H” silent like in Spanish they have it same way, while “N” becomes soft because of following silent “h”, something like if it is Macóña or Macón’ya.
-They also use fino for a joint (literally ‘thin’).
+They also use FINO in Brazil for a joint (literally ‘thin’).

-For a single king-size joint use Kosyák, roots from “not straight”, or my favourite sound is Düdka, stressing on “ü” and the word stands for a flute as of normal meaning, fragile, romantic and elegant.
+For a single king-size joint they use Kosyák, roots from “not straight”, or my favourite phonetics is Düdka, stressing on “ü” and the word stands for a flute as of normal meaning, fragile, romantic and elegant.

-Mostly in South Africa, but in the surrounding too, those speaking (or having around) the Africaans dialect, which is the mix of African languages and Dutch.
-Well, they call marijuana Dagga, a beautiful word, I love it, and it sounds like Daguh or something.
-They also use Zol, sources say, this one I didn’t double check on my own, let us believe to the canna community.
+In South Africa, and in the surrounding area too, those speaking (or having around) the Africaans dialect, which is the mix of African languages and Dutch — they call marijuana Dagga, a beautiful word, I love it, and it sounds like Daguh or something.
+They also use Zol or Zolo, sources say, this one I didn’t double-check on my own, let us believe to the canna community.
 In USA “dagga” is also in use.

 Oh the phonetic structure of this one is the music to my heart, I cannot stand, I’m hypnotised.
 This is for the whole language, and for the marijuana wording consequently.
-Yet they are not much inventive, using L’Herbe, “the herb”, and I’m not even trying to put its sound into letters, not sure if such is ever possible.
-Of course “H” is silent like in all Latin languages, like [H]-IÉRBA in Spanish (and I say sorry to my French readers, I know your pain but it is the LATIN group of languages, even tho it was not when Rome started its ‘cultural influence’ over the Gallic territory).
+Yet they are not much inventive, using L’Herbe, “the herb”.
+I’m sure there’s more words for weed in French we have not spot them yet.
+And for hashish it is KIF, coming from Morocco.

 Discover Majoun, the Moroccan “Love Candy”.
 Brilliant storms of laughter.